 If you want to increase your cardiovascular health beyond running the infamous 10-kilometer portion of this exercise, then you must add a weighted vest.
-Make sure that you are completing this workout in proper running shoes as well. bad running shoes can promote bad form and impact damage on your joints.
+Make sure that you are completing this workout in proper running shoes as well.
+Bad running shoes can promote bad form and impact damage on your joints.
 For example, basketball players with larger feet need wide basketball shoes to keep their toes from becoming injured while continuously running up and down the court.
 This can cause for long term damage to feet and take ht player out of the game for some period of time.

 You must listen to your body when increasing your distance and improving time.
 It’s natural to experience an endorphin high that makes you want to challenge yourself beyond your stopping point.
 Therefore, you need to really understand where to draw the line when you’re working up to the 6.2-mile goal and beyond.

 Nutrition and the One Punch Man Workout

 The final consideration of this workout routine is the foods you eat while completing it.
-As will anything, your diet is equally as important as your exercise.
+As with anything, your diet is equally as important as your exercise.
 Thus, if you do this workout to build muscle, then you must supplement that with the proper consumption of protein.

 This means you need to focus on eating eggs, salmon, nuts, chicken, soybeans, and much more.
 One Punch Man never specified the foods he ate to pair the workout routine, so get creative or get help from a nutritionist.
 It’s important to stay nutritionally aware as physically aware.
 It’s especially important to be aware of your diet if you are burning large amounts of calories per day.